 When it comes to actual scientific evidence, research into lectins is pretty slim pickings.

-These foods are also great sources of many nutrients such as healthy fats, fiber, vitamins, and minerals.
+- These foods are also great sources of many nutrients such as healthy fats, fibre, vitamins, and minerals.